weijiekoh/malvarma/README.md

 ## Building Malvarma

-If you want to make a copy of Malvarma yourself, follow these instructions:
+If you want to make a copy of Malvarma yourself, follow these instructions.
+They have been tested on Ubuntu 17.10.

 ### 1. Install dependencies:

-Instructions tested on Ubuntu 17.10:

 ```bash
 sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) universe" && \